 This section provides performance and playback guidelines for portrait video.

-- Tickers, HTML, graphics and large image files may affect performance.
+- Tickers, HTML, graphics, and large image files may affect performance.

 - Frequent updates and network traffic can impact the operation of the device.

-When preparing you content it is worth taking into account the amount and variety of content you are putting on your screen.
+When preparing your content it is worth taking into account the amount and variety of content you are putting on your screen.
 If you are experiencing glitches in your playback, then certain elements may need to be removed.